-2.1 Product characteristics of DER
+1.1 Product characteristics of DFA

-- As a device class DER has a number of unique features which represent a material departure from the assets which the electricity industry is experienced in managing. - These devices are designed and sold to provide benefit to consumers - Individual devices are small with loads ranging from a few hundred watts to a few kilowatts. - The capabilities of these devices can vary materially from varying levels of metrology (from basic consumption readings through interval data and quite sophisticated power quality data), to varying levels of power functions import, export, voltage/ watt response, frequency/ watt response etc. - DER customer offerings can also vary in terms of the auxiliary services, for example many come with online portals where devices can be monitored and usage patterns seen. - Some DER allow control over other devices i.e. Homes Energy Management Systems (HEMS) or some inverters can function as HEMS in concert with other devices - One of the key features of DER vs. traditional assets is that they are internet connected.
-They are connected either through dedicated communications capabilities on the device, or via the Home Wi-Fi - but it is this connectivity that makes them different. - These are consumer electronics which receive firmware updates 'over the air' and much more frequently than other devices in the home.
-The version of firmware being run by a device may not be directly controlled by the manufacturer, or the utility, but may rely on the consumer to update these products

-• Some DER are designed, installed and used specifically to deliver electric services, for example a solar inverter and panels have no purpose other than the generation of electricity.
-While the primary purpose of other types of DER (e.g. a Wi-Fi connected Air Conditioner) is not about electricity, but rather some other benefit for the household.
+As a device class DFA has a number of features which represent a material departure from the assets which the electricity industry is experienced in managing.
+These include:

+- One of the key features of DFA vs. traditional assets is that they are internet connected.
+They are connected either through dedicated communications capabilities on the device, or via the Home Wi-Fi - but it is this connectivity that makes them different. - Individual devices are small with loads ranging from a few hundred watts to a few kilowatts. - The capabilities of these devices can vary materially from varying levels of metrology (from basic consumption readings through interval data and quite sophisticated power quality data), to varying levels of power functions import, export, voltage/ watt response, frequency/ watt response etc. - DFA customer offerings can also vary in terms of the auxiliary services, for example many come with online portals where devices can be monitored and usage patterns seen. - Some DFA allow control over other devices i.e. Home Energy Management Systems (HEMS) or some inverters can function as HEMS in concert with other devices - These are devices which receive firmware updates 'over the air' and much more frequently than other devices in the home.
+The version of firmware being run by a device may not be directly controlled by the manufacturer, or the utility, but may rely on the consumer to update these products - Some DFA are designed, installed and used specifically to deliver electric services, for example a solar inverter and panels have no purpose other than the generation of electricity.
+While the primary purpose of other types of DFA (e.g. a Wi-Fi connected Air Conditioner) is not about electricity, but rather some other benefit for the household.
 This is illustrated in Figure 1 below.

-Figure 1: Potential DER indicating their scale and purpose
+Figure 1: Example DFA illustrating potential scale and purpose

-2.2 Market Characteristics of DER
+1.2 Market Characteristics of DFA

-On top of Product characteristics which make DER novel in the electricity sector, there are many market factors which are unlike other classes of assets and technology we are used to managing, including:
+On top of product characteristics which make DFA novel in the electricity sector, there are many market factors which are unlike other classes of assets and technology we are used to managing, including:

 - There are many players.
 Not just in terms of device classes, but each category of device often has many manufacturers.
-There may be, for example, 10 different brands which cover 95% of a device class. - For Original Equipment Manufacturer (OEMs), some markets are very large and advanced, many markets are much smaller for OEMs.
-Small markets have the additional challenges with regards to cybersecurity where any attempt to do anything bespoke will either directly drive up costs for consumers, and/ or force OEMs out of the market likely increasing costs for consumers - The pace of innovation is rapid, and for DER, it is multi-dimensional because innovation is happening in the technologies themselves, the web based management platforms, the communications technologies and the commercial models.
+There may be, for example, 10 different brands which cover 95% of a device class. - For Original Equipment Manufacturer (OEMs), some DFA markets are very large and advanced, while many other DFA markets are much smaller.
+Small markets have the additional challenges for OEMs with regards to cybersecurity where any attempt to do anything bespoke will either directly drive up costs for consumers, and/ or force OEMs out of the market likely increasing costs for consumers. - The pace of innovation is rapid, and for DFA, it is multi-dimensional because innovation is happening in the technologies themselves, the web based management platforms, the communications technologies and the commercial models.
 All this is occurring while the cybersecurity landscape is continuing to evolve.
-This pace of evolution is not something that the electricity industry is used to managing.

-- Adoption rates vary by DER class, and by jurisdiction, for example Australia has an extraordinarily high penetration of residential solar but very few EVs which is the opposite of the UK. - The value of a DER, either for the purposes of network/ system support, or for wholesale market or other price participation, is negligible.
-Because of their small size, and the potential to send commands to great numbers of devices simultaneously, DER are inherently more valuable when they are aggregated into a Virtual Power Plant (VPP).
+This pace of evolution is not something that the electricity industry is used to managing. - Adoption rates vary by DFA class, and by jurisdiction, for example Australia has an extraordinarily high penetration of residential solar but very few EVs which is the opposite of the situation in the UK. - The value of a DFA, either for the purposes of network/ system support, or for wholesale market or other price participation, is negligible.
+Because of their small size, and the potential to send commands to great numbers of devices simultaneously, DFA are inherently more valuable when they are aggregated into a Virtual Power Plant (VPP).

-2.3 Unique Vulnerabilities in DER Systems
+1.3 Vulnerabilities in DFA Systems